 Ensure that in your carry-on luggage you have some of the supplies and drugs.
 Consider other necessary supplies such as treatment for low blood sugar, a drug for diarrhea and nausea, food, sunblock, drinking water, and also walking shoes.

 During your vacation, you need to test your blood sugar on a regular basis.
 The only way to know whether your blood sugar levels are in the target range is to do regular tests.

 Record test results, injections, and drugs in a logbook.
 Also, take your instruction manual for the meter and additional test strips and batteries.

 Make sure to carry moist towelettes or alcohol swabs to clean your fingers before you do the test.
 In case you have problems with your blood sugar levels, contact your diabetes educator and doctor or contact the near hospital for advice.

-In case you need to travel with the airplane, make sure to contact the airline few weeks before your trip and inform them about your medical devices like glucose monitor and pump.
+In case you need to travel by airplane, make sure to contact the airline a few weeks before your trip and inform them about your medical devices like glucose monitor and pump.